White Cube at Glyndebourne

 Glyndebourne is partnering with White Cube, one of the most respected contemporary art galleries in the world, to bring a temporary gallery space to the annual festival.

 Festival 2015 marked the first year of the partnership with White Cube, which sees the gallery house works by some of the most highly acclaimed international artists.
-You can read about the exhibiting artists from 2015 and 2016 below.
+You can read about the artists who were exhibited in 2015, 2016 and 2017 below.

 Building White Cube at Glyndebourne